insilmaril/vym/README-layout.md

       remain unchanged, to avoid flickering in the tree, but the (relative) position itself needs to be adjusted => a new layout hint is required.

-    - Animate the back moving.
-Don't do this in VymModel::startAnimation, but in MapEditor

-...

 * Cleanup MapObj related stuff, which has been replaced by Containers
-    - MapEditor
-        - Mouse events
-            - MousePress
-            - MouseMove
-            - moveObject
-                - [TODO] Update Selection boxes for multiple selected items
-            - MouseRelease
-                - [DONE] Relink branches above/below/to dst
-                - [TODO] Relink images
-                - [TODO] Animation to snapback to org pos
-        - updateSelection
-        ...
     - MapItem
         - Probably pretty much useless once Containers are fully implemented.
 Especially the getEditPosition and